Scottish-Tech-Army/Volunteer-app/APP_DEVELOPMENT.md

 ### Expo trade-offs

-We are use the Expo CLI and Expo Go because they make development and deployment of the app a lot easier.
+We are using the Expo CLI and Expo Go because they make development and deployment of the app a lot easier.
 The main trade-off is that we cannot use every npm package that works with React Native.

-There are many React Native packages we can use, but when it involves interacting with the device hardware (e.g. camera, GPS, etc) or the OS (e.g. the clipboard, file storage or sharing) or occasionally other areas (e.g. SVGs) then we are usually limited to packages that are supported as part of the Expo SDK library.
+There are many React Native packages we can use, but when it involves interacting with the device hardware (e.g. camera, GPS, etc) or the OS (e.g. the clipboard, file storage or sharing) or occasionally other areas (e.g. SVGs) then we are usually limited to packages that are supported as part of the Expo SDK library (but for the kind of app we're building, this should be ok).

 You can see [the full list of Expo SDK libraries here](https://docs.expo.dev/versions/latest/sdk/accelerometer/) -- browse the menu to see all the different packages.